shivansh/disk-ops/topNelem/README.md

 # Top N numbers from a file (larger than main memory limit)
+For the sake of demostration, the memory limit is set to 6 bytes.
+It should be noted that a realistic limit will be much much higher than this.
+(For me it is 16\*1024\*1024\*1024).

 ## Pseudocode
 Let the maximum number of integers in a line be **_m_**.